d4n3sh/thedaneshproject/content/posts/2006-12-17-shiatsu-self-massage.md

   - 889737717

 ---
 Tired?
-Can&#8217;t focus?
-Can&#8217;t think straight?
+Can't focus?
+Can't think straight?
 Try Shiatsu Self Massage.
-Some of my pals said it help but I think it&#8217;s all in your head :).
+Some of my pals said it help but I think it's all in your head :).
 You be the judge of that.

 Click on the thumbnail below to get a better pic&#8230;